Edmonton International Airport: Terminal

 Edmonton International Airport offers United States border preclearance facilities.
 Passengers from domestic flights connecting in Edmonton to a US destination use Quick Connect, which enables passengers to clear US Customs and Border Protection without having to claim and recheck baggage or re-clear security during the connection.
 The airport has an Air Canada Maple Leaf Lounge and two Plaza Premium lounges.

 The 213-room in-airport Renaissance Edmonton Airport Hotel is located groundside within the terminal complex.

 Airlines and destinations

 Passenger

 Edmonton International Airport provides scheduled non-stop flights to over 50 destinations.
 It serves as the hub for Flair Airlines.
-Edmonton is one of WestJet's main hubs; the airline flies to 30 destinations with an average of 62 daily departures, nonstop, from Edmonton.
+Edmonton is one of WestJet's focus cities; the airline flies to 30 destinations with an average of 62 daily departures, nonstop, from Edmonton.
 WestJet (and its subsidiaries) are the largest carriers at Edmonton International Airport, holding more than 70% of the market share.